zeljkoobrenovic/grounded-architecture/_posts/2022-06-12-leadership.markdown

 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/Motortion">Motortion</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>

 David Marquet's book "Leadership is Language" provides practical advice for leaders looking to create a more collaborative, innovative, and inclusive organizational culture.
-He emphasizes the importance of language and communication in leadership and introduces **the phrase "I intend to"** as a powerful tool for clarifying intent and **empowering team members** (Figure 2).
+He emphasizes the importance of language and communication in leadership and introduces the phrase **"I intend to"** as a powerful tool for clarifying intent and **empowering team members** (Figure 2).
 When team members give intent, the psychological ownership of those actions shifts to them, making them the originators of thought and direction instead of passive followers.
 This shift in language helps to promote a more collaborative work environment.

 <br>
 I have found a phase "I intend to" to be a powerful catalyst for positioning architecture work.
-The phrase helps describe the work **architect as someone others expect to take the initiative and lead efforts**.
-But also to describe the desired interaction of architects with the teams they work with, where we hope teams share their intentions which architects can help improve.
+The phrase helps describe the work architect as someone others can expect to **take the initiative and lead efforts**.
+In addition, this phase captures the desired interaction of the teams with whom architects work, expecting teams to take the initiative and share their intentions, which architects can support and level up.

 <div class="quote">
 I have found a phase "I intend to" to be a powerful catalyst for positioning architecture work.
 </div>

+The **Leader-Leader model** can and has been applied effectively in software engineering and IT architecture.
+Here are some examples:

+* **Empowering Teams:** In Agile environments, authority is often distributed among team members, embodying the Leader-Leader model.
+Instead of a project manager or lead developer dictating every detail, team members collaborate closely, take ownership of specific tasks, and make decisions within their areas of expertise.
+This approach empowers developers, testers, and other team members to contribute actively, promoting creativity and innovation.
+* **Cross-functional Collaboration:** In a DevOps environment, the boundaries between development and operations are blurred.
+Teams are empowered to take end-to-end ownership of the product lifecycle, from development to deployment and monitoring.
+This shared responsibility encourages collaboration and reduces the reliance on a single decision-maker, aligning closely with the Leader-Leader model.
+* **Continuous Improvement:** DevOps emphasizes continuous integration, continuous deployment, and continuous feedback.
+Teams are encouraged to experiment, learn from failures, and improve processes.
+Leaders in DevOps act as coaches, guiding teams to identify opportunities for improvement and innovation, rather than directing every action.
+* **Mentoring and Coaching:** Senior architects often take on the role of mentors and coaches rather than top-down decision-makers.
+They guide less experienced team members through complex architectural challenges, fostering a culture of learning and development.
+This approach helps build a strong, capable architecture team that can independently contribute to the organization's success.
+* **Community-Driven Leadership:** Open source projects often operate under the Leader-Leader model.
+Contributors from around the world collaborate on projects, and decision-making is distributed across the community.
+Leaders in open source projects often emerge organically, based on their contributions and the respect they earn from others, rather than through formal authority.
+* **Collaborative Problem-Solving:** In open-source communities, problems are solved through collaboration and shared knowledge.
+Contributors propose solutions, review each other's code, and collectively decide on the best approaches.
+This inclusive and collaborative environment encourages innovation and creativity, reflecting the principles of the Leader-Leader model.
+* **Decentralized Control:** In a microservices architecture, different teams manage different services independently.
+Each team is responsible for the full lifecycle of its services, from design to deployment and maintenance.
+This autonomy aligns with the Leader-Leader model, where each team is empowered to make the best decisions for their service while collaborating with other teams to ensure the overall system's success.
+* **Service Ownership:** Teams practicing microservices architecture are encouraged to adopt a "you build it, you run it" philosophy.
+This ownership means they develop the services and operate and maintain them in production.
+This ownership fosters accountability and drives teams to improve their services continuously.

+In all these examples, the Leader-Leader model promotes a collaborative, inclusive, and empowering work environment.
+Individuals are encouraged to take ownership of their work and contribute to the collective success of the team or organization.
+This approach enhances productivity and fosters innovation, creativity, and continuous improvement.

 ![](assets/images/arch/leader-leader.jpg)
 ***Figure 2:** Leadership language.
 Based on Intent-Based Leadership, by David Marquet.*